jhades/ng2-minimal/README.md

     npm install
     npm start

-You can safelly ignore the warnings about missing peer dependencies, as we are using the `angular2-polyfills.js` bundle.

-Open a browser at the following url:
+Then open a browser at the following url:

     http://localhost:8080